 Fixed-term employment contracts are permitted in special circumstances.
 This may include work done in addition to the normal daily work and hiring replacement staff to work for employees on leave.
 If fixed-term employment lasts more than 4 years, the employee qualifies for a permanent position.

-Normal work schedule is usually limited to the maximum 9 hours per day and 40 hours per 7 days.
-Both employers and employees can agree in writing that normal work hours be averaged to 52 weeks and that work hours don’t exceed 9 hours any day or 48 hours any week.
+General work schedule is usually limited to the maximum 9 hours per day and 40 hours per 7 days.
+Both employers and employees can agree in writing that normal work hours be averaged to 52 weeks and that work hours do not exceed 9 hours in a day or 48 hours in a week.